Download IFU PDF

 Become familiar with the features of patient positioning device before use with a patient.
 Always practice use on a nurse, physician or appropriate volunteer prior to using clinically.

-- Snap SpringLoc Clamps P/N 800-0338 on the accessory rails in the same location on opposite sides of the surgical table at the patient’s hip joints
+- Attach SpringLoc Clamps P/N 800-0338 on the accessory rails in the same location on opposite sides of the surgical table at the patient’s hip joints

 - Prior to placing the device into the SpringLoc Clamp, identify the patient’s left and right side of the stirrup indicated on the shaft of the boot connector

-- Insert the blade of the stirrup into the clamp.
+- Insert stirrup blades into the clamps.
 Tighten the clamp by turning the handle to the right.

 - Ensure the patient is positioned on the surgical table in accordance with the procedure and surgeon requirements